No matter which hats you wear, productboard can help you get the right products to market faster!

-So here’s to the many facets of the role of the product manager!
-Read on for some thoughts shared by members of the productboard community on the many hats they wear and the roles they embody in their day-to-day work as PMs.
+The product manager is truly a jack of all trades that does whatever it takes to build products that delight customers.
+Read on for some thoughts shared by product managers on the many hats they wear and the roles they embody in their day-to-day work.

 “As a product manager, I have to dissect user feedback about the product or feature requests and understand the psychology behind users’ suggestions.
 Sometimes users may request a feature that might actually lead to a result that is the opposite what they want to achieve.
 For example, a user may request the capability to get more feedback from the team but their request might be more of an issue with their team’s dynamics and a symptom of a lack of trust within the team rather than the product.
 Understanding this complexity is a crucial part of building our application, since it’s all about understanding human psychology.”